-Format This component of the test consists of a single test paper.
-It is expected that the reasoning paper will take approximately 35 minutes to complete (not strictly timed).
-It is at your discretion to choose when or if pupil(s) require a break during the test or whether, if appropriate, to stop the test early.
-This paper has two sections: an aural section and a written section.
-The first section starts with a practice aural question followed by 5 aural questions.
-After the aural questions, the pupils are presented with written questions.
-The time for the written questions should be approximately 30 minutes.
-Equipment Each pupil will need the equipment specified below: a pencil or blue / black pen a sharp, dark pencil for mathematical drawing a ruler (showing centimetres and millimetres) a mirror a rubber (optional).
-If rubbers are not provided tell pupils that they should cross out any answers they wish to change.
-Pupils may use the following equipment, if this is normal classroom practice, provided they only give word-for-word translations: bilingual dictionaries or electronic translators bilingual word lists monolingual English electronic spell checkers.
-Pupils are not allowed: calculators tracing paper number apparatus e.g. base ten materials, number squares, etc. Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
-If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
-You can also read questions 6 to 31 if a pupil has difficulty in reading the questions for themselves.
-If reading to a pupil, you can read words and numbers but not mathematical symbols.
+- You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again. - If a pupil requests it, a question may be read to the pupil on a one-to-one basis.
+You can also read questions 6 to 32 if a pupil has difficulty in reading the questions for themselves. - If reading to a pupil, you can read words and numbers, but not mathematical symbols.
 This is to ensure that pupils are not given an unfair advantage by having the function inadvertently explained by reading its name.

 Assistance (continued) For pupils with hearing impairments, be careful when signing numbers and mathematical signs.
-In particular, please be careful when signing the following: Q5: forward and quarter of a turn clockwise Q9: even Q13: you may point to the sign >, but do not explain it as greater than Q22: pentagon Q24: $\frac{1}{3}$ Q26: quarters Q28: left may be signed or explained as not taken Q29: edges.
-Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
-If reading questions to a pupil, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it. • For this paper there is an optional pupil aural script that you can choose to provide to pupils to access this part of the test.
-Please refer to page 8 of this document for further guidance.
-If any everyday context or words related to a question are unfamiliar to a pupil, you may show them related objects or pictures, or describe the related context.
+In particular, please be careful when signing the following: Q3: 1⁄2 1⁄4 1⁄3 3⁄4 Q7: triangle, square, rectangle, circle, hexagon Q8: 3⁄4 Q9: fourth Q17: line of symmetry Q29: rectangle Q30: left may be explained as not taken.
+Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
+If reading questions to a pupil, you may point to parts of the test paper such as charts, diagrams, statements and equations, but you must not explain the information or help the pupil by interpreting it.
+For the aural section of this paper there is an optional pupil script that you may provide to pupils to access this part of the test.
+Please refer to page 10 of this document for further guidance.
+You must not explain any subject-specific terminology.
+If any other word in a question is unfamiliar to pupils, you may explain it, or show them objects or pictures to help them understand.
 The examples below illustrate how to deal with some common queries.
 Q. What does 'fraction' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
 Q. What does '>' or '<' mean?
 A. I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
-Before the test begins • Review the list of pupils with any particular individual needs, e.g. pupils who may need to use the optional pupil script for the aural questions, or who may need a scribe or a transcript made at the end of the test. • Ensure that you know how to administer any access arrangements correctly.
-Please refer to the 2017 key stage 1 access arrangements guidance. • The optional pupil script for the aural questions can be found at the back of this document.
-Please photocopy it for the pupils who need it. • Check that there are enough administrators to maintain supervision and support for the test.
-You should consider the possibility of at least one test administrator needing to leave the room with a pupil.
+Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who may need to use the optional pupil script for the aural questions, or who may need support from a scribe or a transcript made at the end of the test.
+Ensure that you know how to administer any access arrangements correctly by referring to the 2018 key stage 1 access arrangements guidance.
+The optional pupil script for the aural questions can be found at the back of this document.
+Please photocopy it for the pupils who need it.
+Check that there are enough test administrators to maintain supervision and support during the test.
+You should consider the possibility that at least one test administrator might need to leave the room with a pupil.
 Ensure that you understand how to deal with issues during the tests.
-How to deal with issues It is impossible to plan for every scenario.
-Whatever action you take, pupil safety must always be your first consideration. during the test In the following circumstances, you will need to stop the test either for an individual pupil or for the whole cohort: test papers are incorrectly collated or the print is illegible a fire alarm goes off a pupil is unwell a pupil poods to loove the test room during the test a pupil needs to leave the test room during the test a pupil is caught cheating.
+What to do at the start of the test Check that seating is appropriately spaced and that no pupil can see another pupil's test paper.
+Check that pupils don't have mobile phones or other disruptive items.
+Check that pupils don't have any materials or equipment that may give them extra help.
+Ensure that each pupil has a copy of mathematics Paper 2: reasoning.